-Walking and cycling on Woodland Road, Outram Street and Duke Street
+Walking and cycling on Woodland Road, Duke Street & Outram Street

-The Tees Valley Combined Authority has worked with the 5 local authorities to develop a Tees Valley Local Cycling and Walking Investment Plan [external link]
+The Tees Valley Combined Authority has worked with the five local authorities to develop a Tees Valley Local Cycling and Walking Investment Plan [external link].

 Overall there was support for the proposals, especially making the temporary 20mph speed limit on Duke Street a permanent change and reopening Winston Street West car park to off-set the proposed reduction in parking spaces on Woodland Road and Duke Street.

-We have considered all these responses and incorporated some changes to the scheme, in particular to better meet the needs of disabled people, to minimise the removal of trees, and to provide loading bays rather than on-street parking to support the businesses.
+We considered all the responses and incorporated some changes to the scheme, in particular to better meet the needs of disabled people, to minimise the removal of trees, and to provide more loading to support businesses.